difference between fha and conventional

 The down payment is another factor that differs between FHA and conventional loans.
 FHA loans require a minimum down payment of 3.5% of the purchase price, but a higher down payment can bring down the monthly mortgage payment and increase the chances of getting approved.
 Conventional loans require a down payment of at least 5% and can require as much as 20% down payment, depending on the lender’s criteria.

-See also difference between error and exception in java
+See also difference between cartoon and animated

 Credit Score Requirements